sqmyeren/faceunity/WARP.md

 ### Source Compatibility
 Maintains Java 8 compatibility for broader project support while using Gradle 8.4 and JVM 21 for the build environment.

+### Excluded Classes
+The build process excludes BuildConfig and R classes to prevent duplicate class conflicts when used in Android projects.